New Jersey tops Nevada in sports betting volume in May

 And it jumped into the market with both feet with the goal of dethroning Nevada as the sports betting capital of America.

+He said one of the reasons Nevada slipped behind New Jersey include comparatively fewer NBA basketball playoff games this year.

+Since it took its first sports bet in June 2018, New Jersey has taken in more than $3 billion in sports bets.
+Nevada handled $5.2 billion in sports bets over roughly the same period.

-It remains to be seen if New Jersey can maintain its lead with large neighboring states including Pennsylvania and New York either offering sports betting or considering it.
+It remains to be seen if New Jersey can maintain its lead with large neighboring states either offering sports betting or considering it.
+Pennsylvania, its neighbor to the west, already offers sports betting, including mobile wagering.
+And New York is struggling with sports betting legislation that has been bogged down over whether to approve mobile betting.

+Kornegay said New Jersey could maintain its lead, but will likely be challenged by Pennsylvania's growth, and the eventual entry of New York into the mobile betting market.

+Nevada is still — literally — the nation's go-to destination for sports betting, with gamblers flocking to Las Vegas for big events like the Super Bowl or the NCAA college basketball tournament.

 Comments